BenjiTrapp/benjitrapp.github.io/_attacks/2024-01-04-offensive-powershell.md

 Function MyGetProc { Get-Process }; MyGetProc
 ```

-### Using PowerShell Classes for CCooddee Hiding
+### Using PowerShell Classes for Code Hiding

-Defines a custom PowerShell class to encapsulate and hide malicious code, making it harder for security toolscode to detect.
+Defines a custom PowerShell class to encapsulate and hide malicious code, making it harder for security tools to detect.

 ```powershell
 class HiddenCode { [string] Run() { return 'Hidden command executed' } }; $instance =Code